internetfriendsforever/workshops.today/tutorials/ppp.md

 ## Drawing on a canvas

-To make something visual, we will draw on an element called `canvas`
+To make something visual, we will draw on an element called `canvas`.
+It is a special element for generating graphics.

-1. Let's create a `canvas` element and add it to the document:
+1. Let's create a `canvas` element and add it to our document:

 ```javascript
 <body>